xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Function**

-SET.CONTROL.VALUE   Changes the value of the active control
+SET.CONTROL.VALUE&nbsp;&nbsp;&nbsp;Changes the value of the active control

 Return to [top](#E)